AhmedKAwwad/PyTools/README.md

-# Python Tools usage in CTFs DF track
+# Tools usage in CTFs DF track

 ## I edit some excited tools and some tools can be replaced with online ones